Karl H. Timmermann: Military service

 Due to his length of service, he was given a furlough home.
 During this leave, he became "acquainted" with LaVera Meyer.
 Timmermann proposed to her by letter with an enclosed ring, and she accepted by mail.
-On May 25, 1944, the couple was married in Omaha, Nebraska.
+On May 25, 1944, the couple were married in Omaha, Nebraska.

 On August 20, 1944, the 27th Armored Infantry Battalion boarded the RMS Queen Mary, which arrived in Scotland on August 27.
 On September 28, Timmermann and his division arrived in France.
 The untested troops were placed in the Ardennes sector in Belgium.
 It was considered a quiet sector, good for green troops.
 In early December 1944, Timmermann met his brother Fritz, who was serving in an engineer battalion.

 On December 16, 1944, the Germans started their offensive that became known to the Americans as the Battle of the Bulge.
 Timmermann, as a junior officer, was in the thick of the fighting near St. Vith with his platoon.
 His company's entire kitchen staff and supply sergeant were captured and later executed by the German SS troops in what became known as the Malmedy massacre.
 Timmermann was wounded in the arm by shell fragments during the fighting, but stayed with his unit until relieved.
 The Germans twice announced that the 9th Armored Division had been destroyed during the battle, but it fought on, earning the nickname "Phantom Division".

 In late February 1945, Timmermann and the 9th Armored Division were supporting the right flank (or southern portion) of British Field Marshal Bernard Montgomery's forces.
 On February 28, Timmermann's daughter Gay Diane was born, but he did not learn of her birth for almost two weeks.
 On March 6, Timmermann's company commander was wounded in action and Timmermann was appointed by Lieutenant Colonel Leonard Engeman to take over Able company.
 He was also told that Able company was going to be the advance guard for a push to the Rhine River.